eiffel-community/community/GOVERNANCE.md

 A good default for security and vulnerability scanning is to have [Dependabot Alerts](https://docs.github.com/en/code-security/dependabot/dependabot-alerts/about-dependabot-alerts), [Dependabot Security Updates](https://docs.github.com/en/code-security/dependabot/dependabot-security-updates/about-dependabot-security-updates) and [Secret Scanning](https://docs.github.com/en/enterprise-cloud@latest/code-security/secret-scanning/about-secret-scanning) enabled.
 All these settings can be found under _Settings -> Code and Security Analysis_

 Maintainers are eligible to vote on Technical Committee elections.
 They can be nominated as members to the Technical Committee during Technical Committee elections.

-Maintainers have right to nominate contributors to become maintainers and vote on the maintainer promotions for the projects they are maintainers of.

 Individuals can be maintainers to multiple Eiffel Community Open Source Projects.